Joe Gibbs Racing in the NASCAR Cup Series: Car No. 11 history

 Hamlin started the 2025 season with a 24th place finish at the 2025 Daytona 500.
 On March 18, Progressive Insurance signed a deal to be the primary sponsor of the No. 11 car for 18 races during the season.
 Later that month, Hamlin won at Martinsville, his first win at the track in a decade.
 Upon his win, Hamlin waved a flag that read: "11 against the world", a nod to the Ohio State Buckeyes and a reference to his involvement in 23XI Racing and Front Row Motorsports' antitrust lawsuit against NASCAR.
 During the season, he also scored wins at Darlington and Michigan.
 With Hamlin missing the Mexico City race due to the birth of his son, Ryan Truex drove the No. 11 car to a 23rd place finish.
 On July 20, Hamlin scored his fourth win of the season at Dover.
 During the playoffs, Hamlin won at Gateway and Las Vegas to make the Championship 4.
+Despite a strong showing at Phoenix, he finished sixth due to strategic pit errors; as a result, Hamlin lost to Larson for the 2025 championship by three points.

+Hamlin started the 2026 season with a 31st place finish at the 2026 Daytona 500.
+A month later, he scored his 61st career win at Las Vegas.
+Hamlin also won the All-Star Race for the first time since 2015.
+He continued his run with three straight wins at Nashville, Michigan, and Pocono.